Jan Chappuis

 The second challenge is that there is still a lot of disagreement about what information should be used summatively—what student work should be figured into the final grade and what shouldn’t.
 And why.
 And how to sample for grading purposes, so you don’t have to grade everything to ensure a fair and defensible grade.
 And what to do with work that doesn’t receive a summative grade.
 And how to get kids to do that work.

 The third, and the one I have recently been thinking about most, is this: We still devote way more time to discussing how to grade than we do to discussing ways to get students involved in assessing the quality of their work, in assessing their learning processes and strategies, and in developing understanding of themselves as learners.
-In the assessment world, student involvement has a strong research base supporting its ability to increase achievement, but grading does not.
+In the assessment world, student involvement has a strong research base supporting its ability to increase achievement, but grading does not, as its purpose is communication rather than improvement.

 So, the three challenges I am working on now are these: